Xandervile/ootmm-settings-generator/README.md

 - All swords can be shuffled! (in this case, Master Sword may be needed to time travel!)
 - Skulltulas can be shuffled!
 - Entrances can be shuffled!
 (No Mixed or Decoupled though!)
+- MM Stray Fairies COULD be shuffled!
+- Fairy Fountains and those big fat fairies in OoT can also be shuffled!
+- COWS can be shuffled!
 - Fishing can be shuffled, as can Diving Game!
 - CLOCKS can be shuffled!
 AND you get a guaranteed Night 3 hint if they are separate!
 - Owl Statues can be shuffled!